Nonye2K3/chia/FAQ.md

 # What is k?

 "k" is the space parameter that controls the size of plots.
 It is an integer for the following equation: `plot_size_bytes = C1 * 2^k(k + C2)` where C1 is constant 1 and C2 is constant 2.
-In practice this means that final size is roughly `((2 * k) + 1) * (2 ** k - 1) * 0.772` though that constant is estimated.
+In practice this means that final size is roughly `((2 * k) + 1) * (2 ** (k - 1)) * 0.762` though that constant is estimated.
 You can examine the [Space Required section](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf#page=15) of the [Chia Proof of Space Construction document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) for the calculation of how much space is required for a given k.

 # How big are plot sizes (k)?

 You can see some example plot sizes, times to plot, and working space needed based on various k's in these [k size tables](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes).
 Current working space needed for the default plotting options of a k=32 is 332GiB and the final file is approximately 101.4 GiB.
 There is small natural variation in temp space needed and the final file size of each plot.
+Note that 332GiB is 356.5GB.

 # What k-size should you plot?

 Plots created with Beta 8 and newer versions of the Chia software will work on mainnet at launch.
 The minimum plot size is k=32.
-The original design assumed that k=30 would be the minimum plot size but recent testing has ruled it and k=31 out.

 There is only one reason why you might want to plot larger than k=32 and that is to optimize the total utilization of a given drive or space.
 A couple of k=33 plots with a majority of k=32 plots can bring down the leftover unused space on a drive.
-There is also a possible, though theoretical at this point, value in larger plots as they may be accessed less often due to the plot filter.
-That could lead to being able to spin the drives down but there is debate about whether that can be done or lead to savings in practice versus shortening drive life.

 The Chia dev team will continue to enhance the plotter though many of the theoretical methods to speed up plotting have been implemented.
-Bram believes we may be able to cut plot time in half once more - but that's likely the maximum improvement in plotting time remaining.
+Bram believes we may be able to cut plot time in half once more - but that's likely the maximum improvement in plotting speed remaining.
 The goal is to keep it so that the top-of-the-line hardware takes at least 1 hour to plot the minimum k-size, and Phase 1 takes at least ~10 minutes so there is no way to cheat the system.

 # What is recommended for plotting?

-We think you will want to use Data Center grade NVMe SSD drives to create your plots.
+We think you will want to use used Data Center grade NVMe SSD drives to create your plots.
 Regular consumer NVMe SSD generally has too low of a [TBW](https://www.enterprisestorageforum.com/storage-hardware/ssd-lifespan.html) rating.
 One of our community members keeps this handy [SSD Endurance document](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance) up to date so you can compare various SSDs.
 You should never use your root/OS SSD to plot as it can lead to drive failure and loss of booting.
-Also, you can plot directly to hard drives and get good results, especially if you plot in parallel to different drives.
+You can plot directly to hard drives and get good results, especially if you plot in parallel to different drives.
 You can use non-root SSD over Thunderbolt 3 and migrate your plots off to whatever storage you want to keep them on long term.
-You could even load them on a Raspberry Pi 3 or 4 with outdated USB 2.0 drives attached and they will Harvest and Farm just fine.
+You could even load them on a Raspberry Pi 3 or 4 with outdated USB 2.0 drives attached and they will harvest and farm just fine.
 PC World offers this great [background on current storage technologies](https://www.pcworld.com/article/2899351/everything-you-need-to-know-about-nvme.html) but this graph gives you a quick view of why we recommend NVMe SSD:
 ![NVMe SSD vs SATA](images/plotting-nvme-ssd.png "NVMe SSD is 5.5 times faster than SATA SSD")

 # Can I plot more than one plot at a time?